Preclixco/github-pages-with-jekyll/index.md

 ## I'm glad you're here

-I plan to talk about Github projects, my progress with learning coding online and *more!*. **So stick around for the journey.
+I plan to talk about Github projects, my progress with learning coding online and *more!*. **So, stick around for the journey**.
 [My Github](https://github.com/Preclixco)